paradite/News-Feed-L/README.md

 ### CardView
 + Used as container for each item in RecyclerView
++ Allow user to interact with the CardView by providing onClick methods and buttons
 + Dynamically added to show details of each tweet when user tap on the tweet.

 ### Twitter Integration